wal-e/wal-e/README.rst

 canceling other deletions that may be concurrent.

 These commands have a ``dry-run`` mode that is the default.
-The command is basically optimize to not delete data except in a very specific circumstance to avoid operator error.
+The command is basically optimized for not deleting data except in a very specific circumstance to avoid operator error.
 Should a dry-run be performed, ``wal-e`` will instead simply report every key it would otherwise delete if it was not running in dry-run mode, along with